matterandvoid-space/subscriptions/README.md

 On a team with lots of people working on one codebase if you remove points where decisions have to be made, especially when they are arbitrary decisions (like how do we pass arguments to subscriptions) - then you get uniformity/compatibility for free and your codebase remains cohesive (at least in the domain of subscriptions in this case).
+This also allows for interesting dynamic use-cases as the hashmap can be easily manipulated across an entire codebase.

 I've had to deal with a large re-frame application where subscriptions were parameterized by components, and having to take into account all parameter passing styles is a pain and can lead to subtle bugs when combining parameters across a codebase